cosmos/ibc/spec/client/ics-009-loopback-cilent/README.md

 ### State verification functions

 State verification functions simply need to read state from the local ledger and compare with the bytes stored under the standardized key paths.
-The loopback client needs read-only access to the complete IBC store of the local ledger, and not only to its own client identifier-prefixed store.
+The loopback client needs read-only access to the **entire IBC store** of the local ledger, and not only to its own client identifier-prefixed store.

 ```typescript
 function verifyMembership(